Finished the Letter Bee anime and wondering where it ends in the

 ⚠️ Spoiler Warning: This section contains a high-level overview of major plot points and character arcs that were not adapted in the anime.

-Here are some of the critical story arcs you will experience by continuing with the manga:
+Here are some of the critical story arcs you will experience by continuing with the

 - The Truth of the Artificial Sun: You will finally learn the horrifying secret behind the man-made sun that perpetually illuminates AmberGround.
-This mystery is central to the manga’s final half and connects all the main characters.
+This mystery is central to the

-- Lag Seeing’s Origins: The full story of Lag’s mother, his birth, and his unique abilities are explored in detail.
+manga uncovers a deep-seated conspiracy within the capital city of Akatsuki.
+The motivations of the “Reverse” organization become much clearer, shifting them from simple villains to a group with a legitimate grievance. - Lag Seeing’s Origins: The full story of Lag’s mother, his birth, and his unique abilities are explored in detail.
 Her connection to the capital and the artificial sun is a major revelation.

 - The Complete Arc of Gauche Suede/Noir: Gauche’s journey doesn’t end with him simply walking away.
 His role as Noir and his struggle with his memories are critical to the main plot, and his character arc receives a complete and satisfying conclusion.

-- The Final Antagonist: The anime’s villain, Lawrence, is a minor figure compared to the true mastermind controlling the fate of AmberGround, who is only revealed and confronted in the manga.
+- The Final Antagonist: The anime’s villain, Lawrence, is a minor figure compared to the true mastermind controlling the fate of AmberGround, who is only revealed and confronted in the

 How Should You Start Reading the Tegami Bachi Manga After the Anime?

 Now that you’re ready to dive into the complete story, getting started is simple.
-Following this guide will ensure a smooth transition from the anime’s ending to the manga’s true narrative.
+Following this guide will ensure a smooth transition from the anime’s ending to the

 - Start at the Right Place.
 The most important step is to begin with Volume 10, Chapter 56.
 This is the precise point where the anime’s original plot takes over, so starting here ensures you miss none of the canon story.

-- Consider Reading from the Beginning.
-For the ultimate experience, many fans highly recommend reading the manga from Chapter 1.
+manga from Chapter 1.
 The anime adaptation made subtle changes to character interactions and foreshadowing from the very start.
-Reading from the beginning allows you to appreciate Hiroyuki Asada’s world-building in its intended form.
+Reading from the beginning allows you to appreciate Hiroyuki Asada’s world-building in its intended form. - Find an Official Source.
+The Tegami Bachi

-- Find an Official Source.
-The Tegami Bachi manga is licensed in North America by Viz Media.
+manga is licensed in North America by Viz Media.
 You can support the creator by purchasing the physical volumes or reading the series digitally through official platforms.

 FAQs About where does the letter bee anime end in the manga